This post contains affiliate links.

 Cabbage is typically in season right through June in most regions.
 Cabbage is in the same family as Brussels sprouts, broccoli, and kale, and is considered a cruciferous vegetable.

 There are different varieties of cabbage, to include green, red, savoy, and napa.
-Green and red are the most common with red being a European favorite used in both salads and as a side dish.
+Green and red are the most common with red being a European favorite used in both salads, main courses, and as a side dish.

 Give the green a try in this Thai Cabbage Salad, and if you want to try a healthy new smoothie give this Berry Cabbage Smoothie a shot.